 Iron: Iron is an essential nutrient that we need to get from food.
 Non-heme iron coming from plant sources such as oats, cereals, nuts, eggs, leafy greens and toast is not well absorbed.
-Vitamin C improves absorption of iron when consumed at the same meal.
+Vitamin C improves the absorption of iron when consumed at the same meal.
 Vitamin C also facilitates the incorporation of iron into its storage protein ferritin.
 Delicious sources of vitamin C include 100% pure orange juice, strawberries, blueberries, kiwi, oranges, onions, peppers, tomatoes and broccoli.
 Have ½ a cup of OJ with your peanut butter toast or add blueberries to your cereal to add vitamin C to your breakfast.

 Potassium: A diet low in sodium and high in potassium may reduce the risk of high blood pressure, a risk factor for stroke and heart disease.
 Fruits and vegetables are excellent sources of potassium and are naturally low in sodium, not to mention they are full of antioxidants.
-Adding a fruit or vegetable to your breakfast can increase your potassium and help lower blood pressure.
+Adding fruit or vegetable to your breakfast can increase your potassium and help lower blood pressure.

-Protein: Protein acts like an anchor for your carbohydrate energy and makes it last longer.
+Protein: Protein acts as an anchor for your carbohydrate energy and makes it last longer.
 Getting enough protein at breakfast will ensure your energy lasts through the morning, keeping you full until snack time.
-Great breakfast proteins include eggs, milk, yogurt, Greek yogurt, cheese, soymilk, nuts, nut butters, seeds and protein powders.
+Great breakfast proteins include eggs, milk, yogurt, Greek yogurt, cheese, soymilk, nuts, nut butter, seeds and protein powders.
 Lentils, tofu, chicken and fish are also sources of protein.
 When making breakfast, be sure to always include protein.
 Toss walnuts on your oatmeal, add some Greek yogurt to a smoothie or scramble an egg to put on toast.

 Winning Breakfast Combinations:

-Egg Sandwich – Fry an egg in olive oil, meanwhile, toast a whole wheat English muffin, add a slice of cheese, a slice of tomato, baby spinach and your egg and go.
+Egg Sandwich – Fry an egg in olive oil, meanwhile, toast a whole-wheat English muffin, add a slice of cheese, a slice of tomato, baby spinach and your egg and go.

-Breakfast Smoothie – Blend your favorite combination of frozen berries, sweet fruit such as banana or mango, leafy green such as spinach or kale, and a source of protein from either Greek yogurt, almond butter or protein powder.
+Breakfast Smoothie – Blend your favourite combination of frozen berries, sweet fruit such as banana or mango, leafy greens such as spinach or kale, and a source of protein from either Greek yogurt, almond butter or protein powder.
 Add your liquid such as almond milk, coconut water, juice or water for a delicious smoothie.
 Quick Tip: Place all ingredients in the blender the night before so you can simply blend and pour in the morning.

 Really Quick Fix- Use Ready to Blend Frozen Smoothies from The Good Stuff Co.

-Tomato Avocado Toasts – Toast whole grain bread, spread with low fat ricotta or goat cheese, avocado and sliced tomatoes.
+Tomato Avocado Toasts – Toast whole-grain bread, spread with low-fat ricotta or goat cheese, avocado and sliced tomatoes.
 Sprinkle with salt and pepper and a drizzle of flavoured olive oil if desired.
 Quick Tip: Spread avocado on toast, sprinkle with hemp hearts and go.

 Really Quick Fix: Yogurt container and an apple